Six Steps for Developing a Strategy Roadmap

 By Jibility co-founder Chris Benthien

 What’s missing is a strategy roadmap: a bridge (or link) between strategy and implementation plans.
-It describes the key outcomes and the sequence in which these should be delivered.
+It describes the key outcomes and the order in which these should be delivered.

 For years, our consulting business had delivered strategy roadmaps for a variety of organizations, from large multi-nationals to local SMEs.
 We applied a number of different methods across these engagements, including industry methods for capability-based planning such as the Open Group TOGAF®.

-Learning from our experiences, we began to question the complexity of some of the methods and techniques we applied.
+Learning from our experiences, we began to question the complexity of some of the techniques and methods we applied.
 Often this was driven by our clients, who either didn’t see value in what we were doing or didn’t understand the approach we were applying.
 This led us to refine and simplify our strategy roadmapping method.

 Today, we call that simplified method the Jibility Steps.
-This method comprises six simple steps that build on each other to create a strategy roadmap.
+This approach comprises six simple steps that build on each other to create a strategy roadmap.

 The Six Steps